Sabrina-Lopez/COP4520_Assignment_1/README.md

 # How to run assignment
-- Clone repository
+- Clone repository.
-- Open repository in VSC
+- Open Command Prompt.
-- Click on the primesMultithread.java file
+- Traverse local device to the repository's directory.
-- Right click on the code of primesMultithread.java file
+- In Command Prompt, write `java primesMultithread.java` and hit Enter.
-- Click "Run Code"
+- The external file with the results should be in the repository folder.

 # Results in chronological order
 - Time taken for the threads to run